JoseMorenoJ/csp_python/README.md

 The library will build under only certain conditions.

 - Linux OS
-- Socket CAN: `sudo apt install can-utils`
+- Socket CAN: `sudo apt install libsocketcan-dev`
 - ZMQ: `sudo apt install libzmq3-dev`

 ## To build